By Stanley Bill

 The publication of the two-volume study has met with a predictably mixed response in Poland.
-Liberal and centrist media and intellectual circles have welcomed it as an important contribution to ongoing research and public discussion, sometimes even reacting with a sensationalized emphasis on Polish guilt (see the “Newsweek” cover pictured).
+Liberal and centrist media and intellectual circles have welcomed it as an important contribution to ongoing research and public discussion, sometimes even reacting with a sensationalised emphasis on Polish guilt.
+A Newsweek Polska front cover pictured a blood stained Star of David with a penetrating knife, along with the accompanying words, “How Poles Finished off the Jews: For every three Jews who escaped from the Germans during the war, two were murdered by Poles.”
 Some conservatives have responded with outrage, accusing the authors of “trying to convince Poles that they – together with the Germans – are co-perpetrators or perpetrators of the Holocaust.”
 Members of the government have also reacted negatively.
 One of the book’s editors, Barbara Engelking, will reportedly not have her position as the Chairwoman of the International Auschwitz Council renewed by Prime Minister Morawiecki.
 Deputy Prime Minister Jarosław Gowin has publicly described Engelking’s work as “controversial.”
 The Head of the Institute of National Remembrance has expressed reservations about the book.

 Much of this criticism seems motivated by knee jerk public patriotism insisting on Polish historical virtue.
 At the same time, the study is not without flaws, and some of the more laudatory public discussion around it has also been inflammatory and inaccurate.
 In particular, claims made in the international media, and even by one of the book’s editors, are not specifically supported by the new research.
 In a short article on the study, The Times of Israel claimed that “over half a million Jewish Holocaust victims [. . .] died as a result of the actions of non-Jewish Poles.”
 It is unclear where this figure comes from, but it certainly has nothing to do with the evidence presented in the study.
 In part, the inflated figure may have been extrapolated from earlier claims made by editor and contributor Jan Grabowski, who estimated in an interview in 2017 that Poles might have been at least partially responsible for around 200,000 Jewish deaths: